I60R/page/README.md

 Also, text from neovim :term buffer will be redirected directly into a new buffer in the same neovim instance - no nested neovim will be spawned.
 That's by utilizing `$NVIM` variable like [neovim-remote](https://github.com/mhinz/neovim-remote) does.

-Bonus: another binary named `Page` (from uppercase letter) is included which reimplements `neovim-remote` but with interface similar to `page`.
+**Bonus**: another binary named `Page` (from uppercase letter) is included which reimplements `neovim-remote` but with interface similar to `page`.
 There's no intention to have all `nvim --remote` features — it should be only a simple file picker that prevents spawning nested neovim instance.

-Ultimately, `page` reuses all of neovim's text editing+navigating+searching facilities and will either facilitate all of plugins+mappings+options set in your neovim config.
+Ultimately, `page` and `Page` reuses all of neovim's text editing+navigating+searching facilities and will either facilitate all of plugins+mappings+options set in your neovim config.

 ## Usage